-The data presented in this section is based on statistics, much of which was obtained from the Regional Taskforce on the Homeless (RTFH) data.
+The data presented in this section is based on statistics, much of which was obtained from the Regional Taskforce on the Homeless (RTFH).
 In 1985, the RTFH, with representation from local government, providers of homeless services and the business and faith communities, was created to identify needs of homeless persons.
 It is funded by San Diego Housing Commission, the county of San Diego, the United Way of San Diego, and other local jurisdictions.
-The Task Force board meets monthly and collects and maintains aggregate data that support programmatic prioritization processes.
+The Task Force Board meets monthly and is in charge of managing the region's Homeless Management Information System (HMIS), which is used to collect longitudinal data regarding persons and families served by programs dedicated to helping the homeless.
+RTFH also collects data about the unsheltered homeless population by conducting the annual Point-in-Time (PIT) Count event, which is comprised of an enumeration of homeless persons observed on the streets on a specific night, and a follow-up survey of a certain proportion of those who were actually unsheltered that night.
+The data collected provides valuable information regarding the complex issues of homelessness and the region's ability to address those needs.